roja-2005/WIKIPEDIA/README.md

 - Provides visual insights through graphs or images, making data easy to understand.
 - Improves productivity by summarizing tasks and accomplishments at a glance.
 - User-friendly interface allows anyone to quickly interpret their weekly progress.
--Can serve as a reference or journal for personal growth and planning.
+- Can serve as a reference or journal for personal growth and planning.
 ---